JamesMokua/pathfinder-visualizer/README.md

 # Pathfinder Visualizer
-A pathfinder web app made in react
+A pathfinder web app made in react that visualizes various algorithms and their functionality